dmuth/s3-disk-usage/README.md

 populated, which means I couldn't fetch more than a single batch of file data.

 I did some more research, and discovered that the AWS CLI has a mode called "s3api", which lets you use lower-level S3 API functions.
-In my case, the command `aws s3api list-object-versions --bucket` turned out to be useful, as it returns JSON of all versions and all delete markers.
+In my case, the command `aws s3api list-object-versions --bucket BUCKET_NAME` turned out to be useful, as it returns JSON of all versions and all delete markers.
 From there, my script goes through both data structures, determines the current status of a file (deleted or present), updates a stats data structure on that bucket (including total bytes used across older/deleted versions of a file),